 Participation on these courses is limited to official-sector delegates only.

-This Training Series is accredited by Continuing Professional Development (CPD) & Continuing Professional Education (CPE)
+Central Banking's Windsor and Cambridge training series are accredited by Continuing Professional Development (CPD) & Continuing Professional Education (CPE).

-Earn up to 22 CPD/ CPE Accreditation points and receive a certificate when participating in virtual training courses.
+Earn up to 22 CPD/ CPE Accreditation points and receive a certificate when participating in Central Banking training courses.

 International Monetary Fund